Best States for Surrogacy

 Louisiana

-• Court + timing: The agreement must meet detailed requirements and be court-approved before embryo transfer to have an enforceable path.
+• Legal requirement: The agreement must be court-approved before embryo transfer.

 Nebraska

-• Contract enforceability: Surrogacy contracts are void and unenforceable under Nebraska statute.
+• Legal framework: Surrogacy contracts are void and unenforceable under Nebraska Revised Statute § 25-21,200.
+Pre-birth parentage orders are not available.

 What Makes a State Surrogacy-Friendly?